Azure-Samples/event-hubs-java-storm-sender-jms-receiver/README.md

 ## Required information

-An Azure Event Hub with two shared access policies; one that has listen permissions, and one that has write permissions.
-I will refer to these as "reader" and "writer", which is what I named mine
+An Azure Event Hub with two shared access policies: one has listening permissions, the other has writing permissions.
+I would prefer these as "reader" and "writer", which are what I named as mine.

 - The policy keys for the "reader" and "writer" policies